-- Reference Number: HEY-821/2016
+- Reference Number: HEY-821/2020

-- Departments: Neurosurgery
+- Departments: Neurology and Neurosurgery

-Use the headphones button (bottom left) and then select the globe to change the language of the page.
+You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
-Please refer to the Browsealoud Supported Voices and Languages resource.
+Please refer to Browsealoud Supported Voices and Languages.

 When you remove your collar it is normal to experience some pain and stiffness down your neck and radiating across your shoulders.

 It is advisable to keep your collar for a short while to wear as this may help alleviate any pain.
-Simple analgesia is advised for the first two weeks.
+Simple pain relief medication is advised for the first two weeks.
 It may be easier for you to gradually build up the length of time you do not wear your collar.
 Alternatively you may feel you do not require any further collar support, and you can discard your collar following your discharge appointment.

 |Rotation: 2 – 3 repeats, 3 times daily.

 |Flexion and extension: 2 – 3 repeats, 3 times daily.

 |Lateral flexion: 2 – 3 repeats, 3 times daily.

 If you experience any new numbness or tingling in arms, hand or fingers, or if you begin to experience any acute increasing neck pain within the first 4 weeks you need to contact us.
-Following this time you will need to contact your GP.
+Following this time you will need to contact your doctor.